 If you are reading this post, you are probably wondering how to get from Aqaba from the Dead Sea, he lowest point on Earth.
 It is north of Aqaba, and is located on Jordan’s Western border with Israel.

-The Dead Sea is a popular place to visit offering more than a salty dip attraction for curious tourists.
+The Dead Sea offers more Jordan beach options and offers more than a salty dip attraction for curious tourists.
 The air has a higher oxygen concentration in this area and its mineral-rich properties bring people from all over the world who are suffering from various types of skin diseases and rheumatism.

 How to Get from Aqaba to the Dead Sea